ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 `mdbook-morsels` is a simple search plugin replacement for [mdbook](https://github.com/rust-lang/mdBook) to use morsels' search interface and library instead of elasticlunr.js.

-> Dosen't Mdbook already have a search feature?
+> Dosen't mdBook already have a search feature?
 >
-> That's right.
-At this point, this plugin serves mostly as a **proof-of-concept for integrating into other static site generators**. ;)<br>
+> At this point, this plugin serves mostly as a **proof-of-concept for integrating into other static site generators**. ;)<br>
-> You might want to use this plugin nonetheless if your mdbook site is extremely large.
+> You might want to use this plugin nonetheless if your mdBook site is extremely large.

 ## Styling

-This plugin uses the css variables provided by the 5 main default themes in mdbook to style the search user interface.
+This plugin uses the css variables provided by the 5 main default themes in mdBook to style the search user interface.
 Switch the themes in this documentation to try out the different themes!

 Note: The "Morsels" theme is not included in the plugin and is specific to this documentation.
 It is included only to show the default styling (without mdbook-morsels).